SOS Trainings

 Naloxone training

-Take all of the educational requirements for the Certified Recovery Support Worker (CRSW) credential in New Hampshire in approximately one month.
+Take all of the educational requirements for the Certified Recovery Support Worker (CRSW) credential in approximately one month.

 Six classes and 68 hours of education.
 All for the low price of $575